Table of Contents:

 South Los Angeles:

-Off most tourists’ radars and mostly known for crime and historic riots.
+Off most tourists’ radars except for sports stadiums.
 However, there are some major attractions and hidden gems in the parts south of Downtown!

 Exposition Park: This park has two of the city’s most popular museums: the Natural History Museum and the California Science Center.
 The underrated (and free) California African American Museum is also here.
 Combined, the three museums would take a full day to explore.
 Make sure to also check out the beautiful Rose Garden.

 Los Angeles Coliseum: This historic sports stadium hosted two Olympics and the first Super Bowl.
-Today, it is home the USC Trojans’ football team and (temporarily) the Los Angeles Rams.
+Today, it is home the USC Trojans’ football team and the occasional concert.

 Watts Towers: An incredible art installation built by hand by Italian immigrant Simon Rodia out of cement and trash.
 You’ve never seen anything else like it!
 The surrounding neighborhood has a reputation for being one of the most dangerous in the City.
 That said, the Towers are safe.